tpcallan/gitlearn/readme.txt

 Git is a free software under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Createing a new branch is quick.
+Creating a new branch is quick & simple.